Teacher Retirement System of Texas: Health care for retirees

-Cost-of-living adjustment
+Cost-of-living adjustments (COLAs) and stipends

 Unlike Social Security, which offered Cost of Living Allowances from 1975 through 2009 and again from 2013 through 2015, TRS had not been able to provide a COLA to its annuitants since 2001.

-In May 2013, during the regular session of the 83rd Texas Legislature, provisions in Senate Bill 1458 resulted in the pension fund being actuarially sound.
-That soundness and other provisions of the bill allowed legislators to direct TRS to provide a benefit enhancement—a 3% COLA (capped at $100) for members who retired before August 31, 2004.
-A total of 195,000 retirees received the COLA which began with the annuity payable for September 2013 (effectively paid the next month.)
-Language in the bill also provides that if the state contribution rate is reduced in the future, active employees’ and ISDs’ contribution rates would be reduced by an equivalent percentage.
+2008 COLA

 In January, 2008, TRS issued a one-time "13th" check to approximately 245,000 eligible retirees.
-Normally, TRS retirees receive up to 12 pension payments in a year.
 Eligible annuitants who retired on or before December 31, 2006 received an extra amount equal to their normal monthly pension payment (up to a maximum of $2,400).
-The TRS Board of Trustees approved the one-time, additional check in November 2007.
-TRS issued the payment without any increase to the current active member contribution rate.
+TRS issued the payment without any increase to the active member contribution rate.

-This was the first time that such an extra annuity payment has been issued by the System.
-It was made possible thanks to passage of Senate Bill 1846, sponsored by Senator Robert L. Duncan of Lubbock and Representative Vicki Truitt of Southlake.
-The bill, passed by the 80th Texas Legislature, required the TRS Board of Trustees to approve a supplemental annuity payment based on results of the 2007 actuarial valuation, but only if the resulting funding period to amortize liabilities would be under 31 years after payment of the additional benefit.
+It was the first time that such an extra annuity payment has been issued by the System and made possible by passage of Senate Bill 1846, sponsored by Senator Robert L. Duncan of Lubbock and Representative Vicki Truitt of Southlake.

-The 80th Texas Legislature increased the state contribution rate to the Teacher Retirement System of Texas from 6.0% to 6.58% of employee payroll.
-This, coupled with investment returns of 14.4% in 2007, yielded an actuarial valuation that allowed the pension trust fund to pay the supplemental payment and still have a funding period under 31 years.
 More than $372 million was paid to eligible retirees through these supplemental checks.

-Senate Inquiry
+2013 COLA

+In May 2013, during the regular session of the 83rd Texas Legislature, provisions in Senate Bill 1458 resulted in the pension fund being actuarially sound.
+That soundness and other provisions of the bill allowed legislators to direct TRS to provide a benefit enhancement—a 3% COLA (capped at $100) for members who retired before August 31, 2004.
+A total of 195,000 retirees received the COLA which began with the annuity payable for September 2013.

+2024 COLA and one-time stipends

+The 88th Texas Legislative Regular Session concluded May 29, 2023 with approval of retiree benefit enhancements incliuding one-time 2024 cost-of-living adjustments and one-time 2024 stipends.
+More than 400,000 eligible annuitants had their payments adjusted, for a total increase in benefit payments of over $30 million.
+Funding for the one-time 2024 COLA was provided by the 88th Texas Legislature to protect the health of the pension trust fund.

+Legislative hearing note

-In February 2020, Sen. John Whitmire called for inquiries into TRS's real estate investment practices.
-This comes just days after he lambasted TRS over its aborted plan to lease office space in the luxury Indeed Tower high-rise under construction in downtown Austin.
+In February 2020, Senator John Whitmire called out TRS' real estate investment practices, days after he lambasted TRS over its aborted plan to lease office space in the luxury Indeed Tower high-rise under construction in downtown Austin.
+In July 2021, TRS exited its pending lease agreement when the building was sold.
+No improper investment practices were determined.